acronis/go-cti/cti-spec/SPEC.md

 #### Data schema inheritance

 When defining a CTI type, the data schema can be extended by other vendors to create new types that inherit the properties and behavior of the parent type.

-When extending a CTI type, the data schema follows standard class-based inheritance principles where a derived type inherits the properties and behavior of the parent type.
+The data schema inheritance follows standard class-based inheritance principles.

 For example, given the following simple alert type definition: